-After vacuum sealing the roast in heat tolerant plastic, sous vide process the roast at
+Vacuum seal the roast in heat rated plastic.
+Sous vide process at

 127 F/53 C X 12 hours.

-After this time has elapsed, shock the roast cold in ice water until it achieves 70 F/21 C, approximately one half hour.
+After the interval has elapsed, cold shock the roast in iced water until it achieves 70 F/21 C, approximately one half hour.
 Refrigerate the roast until it achieves 40 F/4 C.

 Meanwhile, combine the ingredients in the Rub list.
 Set aside.

 Remove roast from bag and pat dry.
-Save the juices for clarification, see how to do it HERE.
-Place the roast on a large plate, and dust with flour; shake off any excess.
+Save the juices for clarification, explained in detail HERE.
+Place the roast on parchment or a flat surface that is easily cleaned.
+Dust with flour and shake off any excess.
 Use plastic gloves to smear the egg white over the entire surface of the roast, top and bottom.
-Remove the gloves, and sprinkle the rub over the entire surface of the roast, top and bottom.
+Remove the gloves and sprinkle the salt and the rub over the entire surface of the roast, top and bottom.
 Allow 30 minutes for the seasonings to cling to the roast.

 Place the roast on a Lipavi rack (or other) for transport.

 Remove the tough stems from the asparagus, and cut into approximate 1″/3 cm lengths.
 Put asparagus, garlic, and half the olive oil in a blender.
 Process on medium until the ingredients are broken apart, and then process on high until completely smooth.
-Do not anything acidic yet–it will cause the puree to blacken.
+Do not add anything acidic–it will cause the puree to blacken.
 Refrigerate until needed.